brunetton/OpenPianosMap/README.md

 This are informations to add via OSM tags

-### Add access info
+### Add more access infos

-For the moment, there's no way to distinguish a bar with a place with a piano freely accessible and a place with a piano, but only reserved for concert for example.
+For the moment, there's no way to distinguish a bar with a place with a piano freely accessible and a place with a piano, but only reserved for concerts for example.
 As the aim of the project is to quickly find on a map freely accessible pianos, it's an important point to decide.

 What not using [access](http://wiki.openstreetmap.org/wiki/FR:Key:access) tag as it's used by the [toilets](http://wiki.openstreetmap.org/wiki/Tag:amenity%3Dtoilets) tag ?